KevinRemhof/StravaRecentsWithPythonLambda/README.md

 It is built using Python and uses [stravalib](https://pythonhosted.org/stravalib/) to pull from Strava.

 Key features include:
-* Local version (recents.py and recents2.py) for testing purposes
+* AWS Lambda
-* AWS Lambda (recentLambda.py and recentLambdaThree.py) versions
+* AWS Lambda Layer to make it prettier
+* Amazing graphics (ha, not really)

 This uses a AWS Lambda Layer to upload stravalib without cluttering the directory